 Breast revision surgery can remove your breast implants and correct any associated complications.
 Dr. Schlechter will extract the implants as well as any loose silicone if implant rupture has occurred.
 If you have experienced tissue capsule complications such as capsular contracture, Dr. Schlechter will remove the scar tissue as necessary.
 If no complications are present, he may be able to remove the implants while leaving the tissue capsule intact.
 In many cases, Dr. Schlechter will perform a lift along with breast revision to resolve tissue laxity and improve the shape and position of the breasts once the implants have been removed.
 Regardless of your reason for choosing implant explant, Dr. Schlechter can perform breast revision surgery to help you achieve your goals and desires.

 Dr. Benjamin Schlechter’s many years of experience and remarkably low rate of surgical complications after breast augmentation has made him a highly sought-after breast surgeon.
-To request your personal consultation with Dr. Schlechter, call (847) 737-5036 or fill out our online contact form today.
+To request your personal consultation with Dr. Schlechter in Chicago, IL, call (847) 737-5036 or fill out our online contact form today.